mbrooker/mbrooker-blog/_posts/2021-10-20-simulation.md

 **Examples to Try**

  - Compare a 3-length chain to a 3-of-5 Paxos system.
-First, set serial=3, parallel=1, and quorum=1 and see how the 99th percetile latency is somewhere around 8s.
-Now, try serial=1, parallel=5, quroum=3.
+First, set serial=3, parallel=1, and quorum=1 and see how the 99th percentile latency is somewhere around 8s.
+Now, try serial=1, parallel=5, quorum=3.
 Notice how the 99th percentile is now just over 2ms.
 There's obviously a lot more to chain-vs-quorum in the real world than what is captured here.
  - Compare a 3-of-5 quorum to 4-of-7.
 The effect isn't as big here, but the bigger quorum leads to a nice reduction in high-percentile latency.
  - Check out the non-linear effect of longer serial chains.
 The 99th percentile doesn't increase by 10x between serial=1 and serial=10.
 Why?